Updated: Dec 22, 2022

 Felonies, on the other hand, are more serious offenses that carry large monetary fines and may include a term of more than one year in prison rather than a local jail.

 A misdemeanor drunk-driving offense is defined by California Vehicle Code 23152.
 It states that such a violation does not harm a third person physically.
 Even if your BAC is less than.08 percent, the police might arrest you with felony DUI.
-If you're under the influence of any drug, whether over-the-counter medications, prescription drugs, or illegal narcotics, you could face charges.
+You could face charges if you're under the influence of any drug, whether over-the-counter medications, prescription drugs, or illegal narcotics.
 You may also be forced to give reparation to the persons who have been injured.
 The police will almost always charge you with multiple infractions of the DUI statutes.
 As a result, you could face several charges.

 DUI offenses in California are subject to a statute of limitations.
 The prosecution has three years to file felony DUI charges.
-So, if you've been caught for DUI and the prosecutor is taking a long time to file charges, don't feel too comfortable.
+So, don't feel too comfortable if you've been caught for DUI and the prosecutor is taking a long time to file charges.
 He or she is most likely preparing charges against you behind the scenes.

 You should be aware of your legal rights, which the police frequently disregard: